juicedata/juicefs-csi-driver/docs/en/guide/dashboard.md

     kubernetes.io/hostname: csi-dashboard-node-name
 ```

 After updating the installation with Helm, CSI Dashboard will restart and listen on port 8088.
-If the network security group has allowed traffic, you can access the node's corresponding port directly through a browser.
-However, considering that internal network node IPs are often not directly accessible, you can use the following method to forward the port to your local computer:
+If you can access the node IP directly, you can access the dashboard service port directly through a browser, However, internal network node IPs are often not directly accessible, you can use the following method to forward the port to your local computer:

 ```shell
 ssh -L 8088:localhost:8088 csi-dashboard-node-name